Rudolf Diesel Industry Fellowship

 It is the Fellowship’s purpose to enhance collaboration and knowledge-sharing between research units at TUM and company research laboratories.
 To increase international collaboration, TUM-IAS especially welcomes applications from companies from outside Germany.

 Duration/Nature of the Fellowship

-The Fellowship lasts three years, during which the Fellow continues to be employed by his company.
-It is based on a joint proposal by the applicant and the TUM Host professor.
+The Fellowship lasts three years, during which the Fellow continues to be employed by their company.
+It is based on a joint proposal by the applicant and the TUM host professor.
 Throughout the affiliation period, the Rudolf Diesel Industry Fellows may offer special courses and lectures in their field of expertise to enhance the connection between the university and industry.
 Fellows are expected to develop an intensive collaboration with their hosting Focus Group, to participate in TUM-IAS programs and events, and to organize activities such as a workshop, public talks, or speakers' series in order to contribute to the intellectual life of the Institute and the university.

-The Fellow receives a research fund (up to €20,000) for travel, accommodation and research related costs (e.g. organizing a workshop) depending on the length of his/her actual stay at TUM.
+The Fellow receives a research fund (up to €20,000) for travel, accommodation and research related costs (e.g. organizing a workshop) depending on the length of their actual stay at TUM.
 Fellows will be given a maximum degree of freedom as to how they utilize these funds (within bounds set by funding agencies; the funds are administered by the TUM-IAS).
 In addition, the Fellow receives support for one doctoral candidate at TUM.

 It is possible to nominate a Rudolf Diesel Industry Fellowship candidate as part of a “tandem package” together with a Hans Fischer (Senior) Fellowship candidate.
 However, this is not mandatory – it is also possible to only nominate one candidate for a Rudolf Diesel Industry Fellowship.